 Tasked with keeping you safe from hard impacts on the hill, all helmets on our list have a non-motorized snow sports safety certification from US-based ASTM International.
 Despite construction differences referenced above, all follow a basic design with a hardshell exterior and foam interior to absorb some of the impact.
 There are helmets with additional certifications, like the Salomon MTN Lab (mountaineering) and Bern Watts EPS (biking), but all are considered a safe choice for skiing and snowboarding, although careful reading of the certification only establishes their intent to keep you safe at low speeds.
 The onus is still, as it should be, on the user to ski or snowboard within your limits.

-In an effort to increase safety, additional technologies have hit the market including POC's SPIN system for 2017-2018, but none has been so universally adopted as the MIPS liner.
+In an effort to increase safety, additional technologies have hit the market including POC's SPIN system, but none has been so universally adopted as the MIPS liner.
 In short, the technology is designed to reduce potential damage to the brain in angled impacts (Giro describes it as “certain impacts”) through a liner that moves independently from the outer shell.
 We’ve taken the time to remove our MIPS liners and it’s impressively simple: there’s one thin plastic layer that connects to the helmet with a few small tabs.